digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/installation.rst

 Connect the Participant
 ^^^^^^^^^^^^^^^^^^^^^^^

-The final step is to connect the participant to the synchronizer.
+The final step is to connect the participant to the sync domain.
 Refer to :ref:`the connectivity guide <sequencer_connections>` for detailed instructions.
 In the simplest case, you just need to run the following command in the participant's console:

 .. code-block:: scala